 Rates at several high-end resorts in the hot weather climates of Florida, Hawaii and Arizona, actually fall in the summer months.

-We’ve rounded up the top 11 resorts that become some of the top family golf resorts in the country offering kids’ camps, specialized academies, and family clinics that bring everyone together for summer fun.
+Find the top family golf resorts in the country offering kids’ camps, specialized academies, and family clinics that bring everyone together for summer fun.
 Some of these resorts also offer free golf for kids!

 Los Angeles is the place to be right now, thanks to a record rainfall that’s turned the city into a lush and beautiful paradise.
 Families are coming in droves, excited to experience all the glitz and glamour that LA has to offer.